Designing Backpressure in a Parallel DAG Executor

 effective_cap = min(max_in_flight, physical_cap)The global max_in_flight defines a logical execution limit.

-The physical cap defines a hard architectural limit imposed by channel capacity.
+The physical cap defines a hard architectural limit imposed by channel capacity:

 - Physical cap prevents memory explosion.